 - Heavy equipment accidents involving hazardous energy sources (i.e. an overhead or underground power line)

 - Falls from heavy equipment cabs

 - Collisions with trucks, cranes and other pieces of heavy machinery

-Why Do Crane and Heavy Machinery Accidents Occur?
+Why Do Crane and Heavy Equipment Accidents Occur?